Anti-Inflammatory Diet Plan →

 Jump to Recipe

-This Healthy Dog Cake Recipe is the perfect way to celebrate your pup!
-Made with gluten-free, natural ingredients it’s a sweet treat that won’t upset their stomach.
-Bonus – it’s safe for humans to eat and is delicious so you can partake in the festivities, too!
+This Healthy Grain-Free Dog Cake is the perfect way to celebrate your pup!
+Made with gluten-free, natural ingredients, it’s a sweet treat that won’t upset their stomach.
+Bonus – it’s safe for humans to eat and is delicious, so you can partake in the festivities too!

 I made this healthy dog cake recipe on my dog, Oakley’s, first birthday, and I’ve made it every year since!
 A spoiled rotten fur baby, she always deserves a treat, especially on her birthday.
 However, she, like many dogs, has a pretty sensitive stomach, and store-bought and pre-made options don’t tend to sit well with her tummy.